Denise Holstein: Arrest and deportation

 When Holstein arrived at Auschwitz, a French deportee saved her by telling her not to take the hand of a small child, a little girl, who was walking alone and crying.
 Holstein took her by the hand anyway.
 A second Frenchman ordered her to leave and this saved her life.
-The 34 children from Louveciennes were sent directly to the gas chamber.
+The 34 children from Louveciennes were sent directly to the gas chamber, where they were murdered.
 From Denise's room in the home, only two children survived.
-One child was Samuel Przemisliawski was deported to Bergen-Belsen concentration camp, as the son of a prisoner of war.
+One child was Samuel Przemisliawski, who was deported to Bergen-Belsen concentration camp, as the son of a prisoner of war.
 The second child was Paulette Sklarz, who was a patient in Saint-Germain hospital at the time of the arrests.
-Six other children who were rounded up in the centre of Louveciennes, also survived.
+Six other children, who were rounded up in the centre of Louveciennes, also survived.